mantoni/hub.js/README.md

 ### Strategies

+Strategies are functions that take an array of non-undefined values and return a result of any type.
+These pre-defined strategies exist:

  - `LAST` - returns the last non-undefined value
- - `CONCAT` - returns an array of all listener return values
+ - `CONCAT` - returns an array of all non-undefined listener return values

 ## Run tests